 (4) clinical and professional practice.
-The four ranks of clinical faculty are, in ascending order: clinical instructor, clinical assistant professor, clinical associate professor, and clinical professor are awarded to members of the faculty whose major responsibilities are in clinical todainy clinical practice, archimical delarking.
-These print Without Brush Print Print Without Brush Print Pr
+The four ranks of clinical faculty are, in ascending order: clinical instructor, clinical assistant professor, clinical associate professor, and clinical professor. clinical faculty, of all ranks, shall not constitute more than half of a department's faculty; or a college's faculty in the case of a college without departments or divisions.